AdobeDocs/media-analytics.pt-BR/help/sdk-implement/track-qos/track-qos-roku.md

 >
 >As instruções a seguir fornecem orientação para a implementação em todos os SDKs 2.x.
 Se estiver implementando uma versão 1.x do SDK, você pode baixar os Guias dos desenvolvedores aqui: [Baixar SDKs.](/help/sdk-implement/download-sdks.md)

-## Implementação do QOS
+## Implemement QOS

-1. Identifique quando a taxa de bits muda durante a reprodução da mídia e use a `mediaUpdateQoS` API para atualizar as informações de QoS no SDK de mídia.
+1. Identify when the bitrate changes during media playback, and use the  API to update the QoS info on the Media SDK.`mediaUpdateQoS`

    Variáveis de QoSObject:

    >[!TIP]
    >
-   >Essas variáveis só são necessárias se você estiver rastreando QoS.
+   >These variables are only required if you are tracking QoS.

    | Variável | Descrição | Obrigatório |
    | --- | --- | :---: |